Interior Painting

 What are the ladder safety requirements for painters?

-Ladders must comply with AS/NZS 1892 and have minimum 120kg industrial rating.
+Ladders are designed to support compliance with AS 1892.1:2018 (Australian-only) and should carry a minimum 120 kg industrial rating.
 Position at 1:4 angle ratio.
 Maintain three points of contact.
-Never stand on top two rungs of stepladder.
+Never stand on top two rungs of a stepladder.
 Do not overreach.
 Carry paint using ladder hooks, not in hand while climbing.

 What are VOCs and why do they matter?